-With the surge in cloud computing and the rising technology of cloud as a service, the fear regarding the IT security is at its worst.
+With the surge in cloud computing and the rising technology of cloud as a service, the fear regarding the risk in IT security is at its worst.

 Data security is one of the leading concerns of IT professionals.
 And with a wide range of important services rapidly shifting to the cloud, IT heads must be alert on the risks inbred in the present cloud habitat.
 These risks hold a major threat on the corporate data, and without tackling them, even the finest business mobility management schemes are vain.
-So, let us look at some of the ways to fast break these threats.
+So, let us look at some of the ways to break this risk in cloud computing.
 Read on…

 You really have to take passwords seriously

 As all the documents are zipped and protected with passwords, it is important to set one smartly.
 90% of passwords to be exact – can be hacked within seconds.